Keeping employees and customers safe

 In places like retail stores, shopping malls, libraries, gyms, museums, swimming pools, and parts of offices where customers may be present, customers and clients on the premises need to stay 2 metres apart.

-In other places where there is a cap on the number of people who can be present — for example cafes, restaurants and bars, customers and clients on the premises only need to keep 1 metre apart.
+At hospitality venues — for example, cafes, restaurants and bars, and event facilities —for example, cinemas, theatres or stadiums customers on the premises only need to keep 1 metre apart.

 There are specific rules for businesses in hospitality, retail and in-home services and businesses organising events or gatherings.